 The moral of the story: don't let your mom pigeon hole you with Play-Doh and paper products.
 Find a medium that speaks to you and turn it into art.
 (My mama would like to add this medium should preferably be one that earns enough money to get you your own place, or at least chip in on the groceries every once in a while.)

 The medium that truly speaks to Zane Wylie, presumably not discovered until some years after his turkey awakening, isn't carcasses but skulls.
 Human skulls.
 Real ones.
 He carves them, intricately and elaborately, with themes ranging from Celtic warriors to Asian dragons to Russian sea captains.
 The skull featured above depicts the life of Vadim Konyashev, a salty child of the Laptev Sea who grew up on the bow of his father's ship.
 On the day his father died, Vadim took a bottle of vodka from the man's 3-fingered hand and realized he was raised with such crudeness and tyranny so that he would learn to be strong enough to carry the legacy of leader of men when this moment came.
 Wylie continues the story:

 His father's blood, now starting to freeze to the outside of the bottle glistened as Vadim held it high and drank it empty.
 The crew's cheers were cut short as the empty bottle shattered against the forehead of a crew member.
 "Next man who thinks celebrating is more important that working eats this glass!"

-All of Wylie's real human skull art is available for purchase through his Website below.
+All of Wylie's real human skull art is available for purchase through his website above.
 He also sells carved replica skulls.